uber/needle/WHY_DI.md

 ## A somewhat real example to illustrate

-Instead of describing the pattern in abstract terms, let's use a simple iOS example to understand it.
+Instead of describing the pattern in abstract terms, let's use a simple view controller based example to understand it.
 If you are interested in an abstract description, Wikipedia has [a great article](https://en.wikipedia.org/wiki/Dependency_injection).

 Let's say we are developing a photo browsing app, where we have a view controller that displays a set of photos retrieved from the server.
 In this extremely simple app, we have a `PhotosViewController` that displays the photos, and a `PhotosService` that encapsulates the logic of requesting photos from our server.
 The `PhotosViewController` implements the view logic while the `PhotosService` contains the HTTP request sending and response parsing logic.
 Without using DI, our `PhotosViewController` would instantiate a new instance of the `PhotosService` in its `init` or `viewDidLoad` method.
 Then it can use the service object to request photos when it sees fit.